 Introduction: purpose and conditions

-- The VO menbers need to have the appropriate permissions in GGUS user database
+- Only experts, nominated by the WLCG VOs are allowed to submit alarm tickets.
+They need to have the appropriate permissions in GGUS user database.

-- Team tickets are routed to the NGI/ROC the site belongs to automatically.
+- Alarm tickets are routed to the NGI/ROC the tier site belongs to automatically.
 They do not need a routing by the TPM.
 The NGI/ROC is notified about the ticket in the usual way.
-In parallel, the site receives a notification email.
+In parallel the site receives an alarm email signed with a GGUS certificate.
+This alarm email is processed at the Tier-0/Tier-1 and notifies the relevant people at any time.

-People who want to become a team member have to:
+People who want to become an alarmer have to

 - register in GGUS first